panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 The index signature simply maps a key type to a value type, and that's all.
 If you don't make that mapping correct, the value type can deviate from the actual runtime data type.

-To fix the example above, you can simply mark the indexed value as `string` or `undefined`.
-Doing so, TypeScript is going to be aware that the properties you access might now exist:
+To make typing more accurate, mark the indexed value as `string` or `undefined`.
+Doing so, TypeScript is going to be aware that the properties you access might not exist:

 ```ts twoslash{2}
 interface StringByString {